Frommer's iconic travel guides for road explorers

 Day 3

-82 mi
+84 mi

 Land of Big Legends and Even Bigger Trees

 After exploring the Mark Twain–infused history of Calaveras County and its jumping frogs, witness the majesty of some of the world's tallest trees.
-Go from high to low by descending into an ancient cavern, then explore the "rubber chicken forest" at Gold Country's quirkiest winery, and settle down for dinner where the likes of Horatio Alger and Ulysees S. Grant broke bread.
+Go from high to low by descending into an ancient cavern, then explore the "rubber chicken forest" at Gold Country's quirkiest winery, and settle down for dinner where the likes of Horatio Alger and Ulysses S. Grant broke bread.
 Photo credit: Maria Camillo

-A Taste of Tuolumne County, from Gold Panning to Riding the Rails
+A Taste of Tuolumne County, From Gold Panning to Riding the Rails

 Day 4

-135 mi
+149 mi

-A Taste of Tuolumne County, from Gold Panning to Riding the Rails
+A Taste of Tuolumne County, From Gold Panning to Riding the Rails

-After a jolt of java, visit one of the region's most historic towns, followed by a surprising tasting room where apples are fruit of the vine, and a chance to explore historic Jamestown, where the local state park is dedicated to steam engines and the role they played in Gold Country history.
+After a jolt of java, visit one of the region's most historic towns, followed by a surprising tasting room where apples are the fruit of the vine, and a chance to explore historic Jamestown, where the local state park is dedicated to steam engines and the role they played in Gold Country history.
 Photo credit: Spud Hilton

 Map preview

-Timescenery Ltd, C/O Redfern Legal Llp, 7 Henrietta Street, Covent Garden, London, WC2E 8PS, United Kingdom.
+Timescenery Ltd, C/O Redfern Legal Llp, 7 Henrietta Street,

-© 2023 Timescenery Ltd. All rights reserved.
+© 2024 Timescenery Ltd. All rights reserved.